-Prior to submitting this proposal, we assessed the interest and need for a DSW in Maryland through a detailed survey of the UMB SSW alumni.
-This survey can be seen in Appendix B. We emailed the anonymous survey using a list-serve maintained by the school's alumni association.
-The survey was constructed and analyzed on the Qualtrics platform.
-Following three successive emails, we received 620 surveys that appear representative of our alumni.
+In addition to an EAB market study and reviewing BLS data, we assessed the interest and need for a DSW in Maryland through a detailed survey of the UMB SSW alumni.
+This survey can be seen in Appendix B. Following three successive emails, we received 620 surveys that appear representative of our alumni.
 Approximately 19.5% of surveys returned contained missing data or were duplicative and not used in the final analysis.